wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 -h, --help
     --version
 ```

+The all-in-one installation script can work in **interactive mode** (default), when it asks several questions, and **batch (non-interactive) mode** when the node is installed into the EU cloud completely automatically.

+In interactive mode the following is asked by the script:

+* Connect to cloud?
+* To which cloud: [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)?
+* Wallarm token

+Also interactive mode includes a reminder that you need to configure the installed node.

 Note that the `filtering/postanalytics` argument allows installing [separately](../../admin-en/installation-postanalytics-en.md#postanalytics-module-installation-via-all-in-one-installation-script) the postanalytics module.
 Without the argument filtering and postanalytics part are installed altogether.